 Immediately measures should be taken for notification of disease to nearest government veterinary hospital.
 Carcasses of affected goats should be burned or buried.
 Proper disposal of contact fomites, decontamination is must.
 Vaccination is the most effective way to control PPR (Figure 4).

 Rinderpest tissue culture vaccine was initially used to protect small ruminants and at present is obsolete.
 Now homologous PPR vaccine is being used.
 The vaccine can protect small ruminants against PPR for at least for 3 years.
 Dose of PPR vaccine available in market (Ovilis PPR®; Raksha PPR®) is 1 ml and can be given sub cutaneous route at the age of 4 months.
 Males and goats kept for more than 3 years may be revaccinated after 3 years.
 It is important to note that farmers should be asked to avoid providing any stress such as transportation, inclement weather, etc. to the goat for a period of at least 3 weeks post-vaccination.

-Please click link to learn more about PPR Vaccine by:
+Please click logo of the companies to learn more about their PPR Vaccine:

 Download Global PPR Control Strategy 2015 : PPR-Global-Strategy-2015-03-28